 Here’s what you can expect from the VIP Arrival Service experience: As soon as I arrived in the airport from the jetway, an airport employee was waiting for me with my name on a sign.
 He took me directly to baggage claim and, since I didn’t have a checked bag, we breezed on.
 He knew how to dodge a few slow spots and take a couple shortcuts.

-We then went to Immigration.
+We then went to the passport verification area.
 The agent took me to the queue on the far left, the line normally reserved for flight crew.
 He swept past everyone and went to the front of that line (as I apologized profusely to the Air France crew that were already there).
-When we got to the Customs desk, the Royal Saloon agent answered the few questions put to me by the Customs agent, in Spanish, reading from the form I’d filled out on the plane.
+When we got to the desk, the Royal Saloon agent answered the few questions put to me by the Customs agent, in Spanish, reading from the form I’d filled out on the plane.
 The questions I understood were how long I was staying, my occupation, and the name of my hotel.
-We then walked to the x-ray machine.
+We then walked a short distance to the x-ray machine.
 I put my bags through (nothing needs to be removed), while the agent used his cell phone to find out where my car was waiting.
 He brought me directly there, and waved goodbye before I could even say thanks.

 Thanks to my flight arriving in the evening, I didn’t encounter much of Panama City’s infamous rush hour traffic as I made my way to my downtown hotel (the lovely Bristol Panama) and a delicious dinner.

 Know that Panama City has a lot of traffic, so you’re wise to leave extra time to get to the airport (unless, like me, you stay just 10 minutes away at the Santa Maria — A Luxury Collection Hotel).
 Despite no traffic issues, I found Tocumen’s departure procedures somewhat frustrating and unnecessary.
 If you’re more prepared than I was, you’ll have an easier time.